diagridio/go-etcd-cron/README.md

   Optional.
 - `Payload`: A protobuf Any message that can be used to store the main payload of the job which will be passed to the trigger function.
   Optional.
+- `FailurePolicy` Controls whether the Job should be retired if the trigger function returns false. `Drop` doesn't retry the job, `Constant `Constant` will constantly retry the job trigger for a configurable delay, up to a configurable maximum number of retries (which could be infinite).
+By default, Jobs have a `Constant` policy, with a 1s delay and 3 maximum retries.

 A job must have *at least* either a `Schedule` or a `DueTime` set.